Natascha Kampusch: Controversy

+Ludwig Adamovich, head of a special commission looking into possible police failures in the investigation of the kidnapping, claimed that the time Kampusch was imprisoned "was always better than what she had known until then".
+This assessment was denied by Brigitta Sirny, and Adamovich's statement was in a news report by a criminal court; his defamation conviction was later overturned on appeal.

+In Kampusch's 2010 book about her kidnapping, 3,096 Days, she stated that her parents slapped her, and that she was considering suicide on the day of her abduction.
+However, Kampusch asserted that her mother was not abusive and that her home life was better than life in captivity.

 Kidnapper

-Wolfgang Přiklopil ([ˈvɔlfɡaŋ ˈpr̝ɪklopɪl]; 14 May 1962 – 23 August 2006) was an Austrian communications technician of Czech origin.
-He was born to Karl and Waltraud Přiklopil in Vienna, and was an only child.
+Wolfgang Přiklopil ([ˈvɔlfɡaŋ ˈpr̝ɪklopɪl]; 14 May 1962 – 23 August 2006) was an Austrian communications technician.
+He was born to Karl and Waltraud Přiklopil in Vienna, and was their only child.
 His father was a cognac salesman and his mother was a shoe saleswoman.
 Přiklopil worked at Siemens for a time as a communications technician.